 We get to a small and below average room.
 I do the bedbug check – all clear.
 Time for a shower – no curtain so there is water everywhere.
-We unpack and I set up a clothes line and wash the clothes.
+We unpack and I set up a clothesline and wash the clothes.
 The bathroom looks awful now.

 My son wants to go shopping.
 He wants to be in a city.
 I go to lock away our computers and discover there is no lockable cupboard, and the window doesn’t lock – there is a ledge outside anyone could walk on.
 Oh no!
 I head downstairs and stress they need to fix this.
 After much debate, I lose. there is no safe in the hotel, and no lockable windows or cupboards.
 I tell the guy we will take it all with us, but secretly I lock it all in the luggage – hidden.
 Normally I would not do this, but I figure it is safer than dragging valuables in the Asian feel madness of what lurks outside the front doors.
 Paraguay is also known to have very little crime.

 So we head out.
 Now my camera was dropped at the waterfalls, and the one we have left has no flash, so time to get a new one.
 We haggle at a few shops and get a good deal.
 But he then does a dodgy exchange rate when he converts.
-I learnt a big lesson.
+I learned a big lesson.
 I am cranky but all up I have lost about $40 in 2 dodgy money deals in one day.
 I am glad I am claiming the other camera that got dropped at the waterfalls on insurance.

-Next we have to go to the toilet.
+Next, we have to go to the toilet.
 Problem.
 We only have 100mill Guaranis notes – no-one will let us into the Banos with this.
 They just say no. My son is busting.
-So in the end a lady lets us in without paying – yeah!
+So, in the end, a lady lets us in without paying – yeah!

 We find Burger King and my son is in raptures.
 It is actually about the same price as Australia.
-The buns however are like leather, and there is no way I can finish mine.
+The buns, however, are like leather, and there is no way I can finish mine.
 So after feeling more like I am a horse than a human, trying to chew the bun, I give up.

 I see the most divine scarf – and silly me does not buy it.
 I live to regret that.
 We hunt for mini Lego figures, but can’t find them.
 The Lego we do find is 3 times the price of USA.

 We head back to the hotel.
 They are drinking the local matte tea.
 But here it is in leather flasks and is cold.
-We change and head out to try to find internet and some dinner.
+We change and head out to try to find the internet and some dinner.

 We end up having Turkish food for dinner.
-By the time we come out it is dark.
+By the time we come out, it is dark.

 I am yet to find a hotel for tomorrow.
 So we head back to the hotel again.
-On the way we see the poor emerge.
+On the way, we see the poor emerge.
 They forage through the trash.
 They clean the streets.
 It is the sad side of the rich vs. the poor.
 I secretly hope they find some treasure some rich Brazilian threw out in error.
 But I doubt they will.

 As I have no flash – this photo is not good, but there are people in this trash pile!

 Back at the hotel, the owner is great.
-He gets us a password of a neighbours internet as theirs is not working.
+He gets us a password of a neighbors internet as theirs is not working.
 I imagine they have been cut off, as their main phone is also not working.
 But he borrows a mobile phone and he rings and confirms our next hotel.
 And then he shows us so many places to see in Paraguay.
 As I didn’t know if we would be here, I have not researched where we are headed.
 I felt like we just wanted to charge up to the sunny parts of the world, but now I feel like taking my time and seeing this great country.